-Note: This is just the behavior of Chrome, other browsers may do different things as well.
-Feel free to raise an issue if you have anything you think should be mentioned with this question.
+Note: This is just the behavior of Chrome.
+Other browsers may behave differently.
+Feel free to raise an issue if you have anything you have anything to add to this discussion.

 Why is this Any Better than Web Sockets?

-The reason web push is preferable is that a service worker can be brought to life, when the browser window is closed.
+A service worker can be brought to life when the browser window is closed.
 A web socket will only live as long as the browser and web page is kept open.

 What is the deal with GCM, FCM, Web Push and Chrome?

-When Chrome first implemented web push, Chrome used Google Cloud Messaging (or GCM as it’s known) to power the sending of push messages from the server to the browser.
+When Chrome first implemented web push, Chrome used Google Cloud Messaging (GCM) to power the sending of push messages from the server to the browser.

 This was not web push.
 There are a few reasons this early set-up of Chrome and GCM wasn’t “real” web push.